-Leave with full pay will be allowed for up to 3 days - or 5 days if out-of-state or one-way travel exceeds 200 miles - for absence due to a death in the immediate family.
+Employees may take up three (3) days of paid, and two (2) days of unpaid bereavement leave for the death of a family member, if 200 miles or less of travel is required.
+Five (5) days of paid bereavement if out of state or one-way travel exceeds 200 miles - for absence due to a death in the immediate family.
 Immediate family includes: mother, father, grandmother, grandfather, or a grandchild of the employee or the spouse of the employee, and the spouse, son, son-in-law, daughter, daughter-in-law, brother, brother-in-law, sister or sister-in-law, stepmother, stepfather, or stepchildren of the employee, or any person living as part of the immediate household of the employee (excluding boarders and renters).